 New 2022 Volkswagen ID.5 and ID.5 GTX: prices, spec and details

-The coupe version of the ID.4 can cover up to 313 miles on a charge and is available in high-performance GTX guise from launch; prices range from around £50,000 to £58,000
+The coupe version of the ID.4 can cover up to 313 miles on a charge and is available in high-performance GTX guise; prices range from around £50,000 to around £62,000

-Volkswagen has announced pricing for the latest addition to its ID range of pure-electric cars: the ID.5.
-Prices for its answer to the Ford Mustang Mach-E and Kia EV6 start from £50,500, with three variants available to order now.
+Prices for VW's answer to the Ford Mustang Mach-E and Kia EV6 start from just under £50,000, with a total of eight trim-level and powertrain combinations available to order as of June 2022.
 These include the high-performance GTX model, which we've already sampled in pre-production form.

 There are two powertrain options for the regular ID.5, both of which feature a 77kWh battery for a range of 313 miles.
 The entry-level ID.5 Pro gets a single electric motor that sends all of its 172bhp and 310Nm of torque to the rear wheels, with 0-62mph taking 10.4 seconds.